 - 1 tsp dried mustard powder

-- 1/4 each of dried marjoram and dried oregano
+- ¼ tsp each of dried marjoram and dried oregano

-- A few handfuls of fresh spinach, rinsed and drained
+- 1 cup fresh baby spinach, rinsed and drained

 - Prepare your dressing by combining all dressing ingredients in container and shaking together, or use an emulsifying blade and whizz it through a food processor.